Reinventing “Democracy” in the 21st Century: The Rojava Revolution

 In 2014, the Kurdish people of Northern Syria captured international attention by successfully defending themselves against invasion and genocide at the well-armed hands of ISIS.
 While governments and media focus on the region’s complex geopolitics, few have looked to uncover why Syrian-Kurdish society was so resilient and organized in the face of such fearful chaos.
 What gave this vulnerable population the courage and ability to fight in the first place?

 Beneath the surface of this remarkable story lies the Rojava Revolution (2012-present).
-Under the name democratic confederalism, the people of Northern Syria has constructed a powerful new form of assembly democracy in which gender liberation, environmental sustainability and religious/cultural/ethnic plurality are raised as core ethical “pillars”.
+Under the name democratic confederalism, the people of Northern Syria have constructed a powerful new form of assembly democracy in which gender liberation, environmental sustainability and religious/cultural/ethnic plurality are raised as core ethical “pillars”.

 In this seminar, we will discuss the philosophy of democratic confederalism and its author, Kurdish leader Abdullah Ocalan — including concepts such as jineology, hevalti, xwebun, confederalism — and its implications for how we here in the Global North think about our own politics— ideas like “democracy” “sovereignty” and “power”.
 In particular, we will question institutions such as the state, so-called “representative” democracy, and a market-driven economy.